 Ben Dietz is senior vice president and head of sales of VICE Media.
 Ben began his career in the music business at Sony, marketing developing artists from around the world in the US, and later taking US artists abroad for Sony in Sydney Australia.
 He joined VICE in 2004 after a stint as executive producer at Heavy.com, and has spent the last 13 years working with brands to utilize VICE’s unique point of view to reach 18-34 year olds around the world directly and authentically.
 He has previously worked as the product manager at Sony Music.
 He attended the University of Pennsylvania.
 Ben resides in Greenpoint.

 Steve Hindy is the co-founder and chairman of Brooklyn Brewery.
-He was the founding chair of OSA.
-Steve has served on the board of Prospect Park Alliance for more than 20 years.
-He is also a member of the boards of Gowanus Canal Conservancy and Transportation Alternatives.
+He is the founding chair of NBPA.
+Steve has served on the board of directors of Prospect Park Alliance for more than 20 years.
+He is also a member of the board of directors of Gowanus Canal Conservancy and Transportation Alternatives.
 He is a tireless and dedicated champion of open space and walking, biking and public transit.

 David Lombino is a director at Two Trees Management where he oversees the development pipeline for the Dumbo-based company.
 His current projects include the redevelopment of the Domino Sugar Factory in Williamsburg and the development of BAM South in Downtown Brooklyn.
 Two Trees also developed and co-owns the Wythe Hotel.
 Previously David served as executive vice president at the New York City Economic Development Corporation under Mayor Bloomberg.
 He is the former city editor of the New York Sun newspaper.
-A native New Yorker, David now lives in Greenpoint with his wife, Heather, and their two children.
-He holds a Master’s Degree in public policy from Columbia University and a B.A. from Williams College.
+A native New Yorker, David now lives in Brooklyn with his wife, Heather, and their two children.
+He holds an M.A. in public policy from Columbia University and a B.A. from Williams College.

 Frances Lucerna has been a pioneer of community arts and education for the past 30 years.
 She is the co-founder and executive director of El Puente, a nationally recognized community/youth development organization nurturing holistic leadership for peace and social justice.
 Frances has served as a panelist for the New York State Council on the Arts, the Advisory Committee to the President’s Committee on the Arts and Humanities, and the Community School Task Force for the White House Conference on Character Building for a Democratic Civil Society.
 She was on the Board of 651Arts and also served on the Community/Youth Development Guide Team of the National Network for Youth.
 Her many awards include“Celebrating Success” from the Children’s Defense Fund, the Brooklyn Council on the Arts Arts Advocate Award, Comité Noviembre’s 2010 “Lo Mejor de Nuestra Comunidad” award and El Diario’s 2010 Mujeres Destacadas Award.
 Along with her partner Luis Garden Acosta, Frances received the 1998 Heinz Award for the Human Condition.
 She holds a B.A. in Education & Dance from Hunter College and an M.A. in Education & Supervision from Bank Street College.
 She danced professionally for 10 years and in 1980 returned to Williamsburg and founded the Williamsburg Arts & Culture Council for Youth, a performing and visual arts program for adolescents.